Chart Color Schemes

 Employment

-Conversely, construction has limited presence with only 3.9% of employment compared to the regional average of 9.3%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, labour force levels decreased by 2.8%, with employment decreasing by 3.8%, causing a rise in unemployment rate of 1.1 percentage points.
-In contrast, Greater Perth saw employment grow by 2.9% and the labour force increase by 3.0%, with only a marginal rise in unemployment.
-State-level data up to 25-Nov-25 shows WA employment contracted by 0.27% (losing 5,520 jobs), with an unemployment rate of 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 indicate a projected growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Glendalough's employment mix suggests local employment should increase by approximately 6.8% over five years and 14.3% over ten years, assuming constant population projections for illustrative purposes.
+However, construction has limited presence with just 3.9%, compared to the regional average of 9.3%.
+The predominantly residential area offers limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, the labour force decreased by 2.6% while employment declined by 3.7%, causing unemployment to rise by 1.1 percentage points.
+This contrasts with Greater Perth where employment rose by 2.9%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Glendalough's employment mix suggests local employment should increase by 6.8% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment